 Typical doses of apple cider vinegar usually range from 1-2 teaspoons to 1-2 tablespoons per day combined with a large glass or two of water, for example.

-- Apple cider vinegar, when consumed in excess, may lead to the erosion of tooth enamel.
+- When consumed in excess, one of the side effects is that it may lead to the erosion of tooth enamel.
 That’s why it’s always recommended to dilute your ACV and drink it with a large glass of water.
+Another safe alternative is to opt instead for an ACV supplement, like our gummies!

-- It’s always best to consult with your personal physician before starting an ACV routine, especially if you have a preexisting condition or are on medication.
+- It’s always best to consult with your personal physician before including any new supplement into your routine, especially if you have a preexisting condition or are on medication.

-- There’s always a chance that acidic foods and beverages can irritate acid reflux.
+- There’s always a chance that consuming acidic foods and beverages can cause side effects such as irritating acid reflux.

-- ACV (or any type of vinegar) may not be suitable for those taking blood-sugar-lowering medications.
+- ACV (or any type of vinegar) may not be suitable for those taking medications that lower blood sugar levels.
 Always be sure to check with your doctor before increasing your vinegar intake.

-- Apple cider vinegar, although it may have some wellness benefits, will not replace the need for a healthy lifestyle if you want to stay healthy and feel your best.
+- Apple cider vinegar, although it may have some wellness benefits, will not replace the need for a healthier lifestyle if you want to stay healthy and feel your best.

 - Overall, more studies and research are needed to understand the true potential of ACV when it comes to health benefits.